UVicSatelliteDesign/COMP_SLIP_SDR/README.md

 # COMP_SLIP_SDR

-This repository contains the implementation of a custom data link layer protocol between a LimeSDR Mini (Ground Station) and a CC1201 transceiver (Satellite) using GNU Radio.
+This repository contains the code for the Ground Station (GS) side of a custom data link layer protocol between a LimeSDR Mini and a CC1201 transceiver on the satellite side using GNU Radio.

 ## Communication Overview

-- **Mode:** Half-Duplex
+- **Mode:** Half-Duplex (Due to CC1201 constraints)
 - **Topology:** Point-to-Point
-- **Bandwidth:** 1.2 Mbps
+- **Bandwidth:** 30.72e6
 - **Frequency:** Sub-920 MHz (set at runtime)
 - **Tools:** GNU Radio, LimeSuite, Python
 - **Transceivers:** LimeSDR Mini (GS), CC1201 (Satellite)